-Though we’ve all had childhood dream jobs, as we grew up and learn more about ourselves, we found out that perhaps that cool job we envisioned of having as a kid isn’t what we really wanted to do.
+Though we’ve all had childhood ‘dream’ jobs, as we grew up and learn more about ourselves, we found out that perhaps that cool job we envisioned of having as a kid isn’t what we actually wanted to do.

 If you’ve found yourself with this predicament, do everything in your power to find out just what your passion is by seeking the things that excite you, the things that make you truly come alive.

-Speaking from my own experience, you may find this contemplation will far from being a walk in the park.
+Speaking from my own experience, you may finding your passion will far from being a walk in the park.

-I’m eternally grateful that though I wasn’t sure as to what I wanted to do with my life back then, I was already aware of what I do not want: a well paid but soul-crushing job.
-I ended up accepting a decently paid job at a medium-sized marketing firm with a kick-ass boss, a slew of challenging tasks and fun colleagues.
+I knew that if I wanted to do meaningful work and truly learn, I had a better chance of doing so in a small or medium sized company.
+So, I ended up accepting a decently paid job at a marketing firm with a kick-ass boss, a slew of challenging tasks and fun colleagues.